Singapore's miracle economy wrestles with immigration in jubilee year

 Whether the disgruntled has been adequately appeased will be known when Singaporeans go to the polls, expected by the local media to take place as early as next month.

-Chua Hak Bin, head of emerging Asia economics for Bank of America Merrill Lynch, said the foreign labour restrictions may have reached a point of being an "overkill".
+Chua Hak Bin, head of emerging Asia economics for Bank of America Merrill Lynch, said the foreign labor restrictions may have reached a point of being an "overkill".

 "There's some risk that businesses, instead of increasing investments to raise productivity, are choosing not to invest and not to expand resident headcount," he said.